Lartwel/100-days-of-code/log.md

 ## The log of my #100DaysOfCode challenge.
 Started on [July 15, Saturday, 2018].

 * Note: I code more than 1 hour the most of days in addition to learning/reading some stuff related to Web Development.
-The bad thing that I occasionally become very busy due to some works out of my control, but the day that I can't code in, I add its hours to another day or it'll be added to the end of the challenge
+The bad thing that I occasionally become very busy due to some works out of my control, but the day that I can't code in, I add its hours to another day or it'll be added to the end of the challenge.
+Days to add to the end of the challenge: Days 14-16(3days), Days 42-54(13 days)

 ### Day 1: 14/07/2018